rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :roller_coaster:BUILD PLATE AND LEVELING

-Incorrect build plate leveling is the number one reason for print failures.
-It is a statistical fact, most of the issues posted invariably trace back to imperfect build plate leveling as the root cause.
+Incorrect build plate leveling is one of the top reasons for print failures.
+Many posted issues invariably trace back to imperfect build plate leveling as the root cause.

 **Make sure you take the time to level your build plate correctly.** Do not rush this step in your hurry to start printing.